protocolbuffers/protocolbuffers.github.io/content/docs/programming-guides/proto.md

 You can define aliases by assigning the same value to different enum constants.
 To do this you need to set the `allow_alias` option to `true`.
 Otherwise, the protocol buffer compiler generates a warning message when aliases are found.
+Though all alias values are valid during deserialization, the first value is always used when serializing.

 ```proto
 enum EnumAllowingAlias {